 - Blood Work

 An appendectomy can be performed using spinal anesthesia or general anesthesia.
 With spinal anesthesia, anesthetic drugs are injected into the spinal area, making you numb from your waist down.
 With general anesthesia, you will be completely anesthetized during the entire procedure.

 In order to remove your appendix, the surgeon will make an incision in the right side of your abdomen.
-Today, laparoscopic appendectomy is also an option; the surgical procedure is performed by only making a few tiny incisions.
-A small camera is used to guide the surgeon throughout the procedure.
+Today, laparoscopic appendectomy is also an option; the minimally invasive surgical procedure is performed by making a few small incisions rather than one larger incision.
+A small camera is inserted through the incisions along with the surgical instruments.
+An enlarged image of the inside of the abdomen is displayed on a video screen to guide the surgeon throughout the procedure.

-With the advanced technology that is available today, surgery is considered safer than it was years ago.
-Like with all surgical procedures, an appendectomy also comes with certain risks.
-Some of the common risks associated with the surgery include; bad reaction to anesthesia or medication, excess bleeding, infection, rupturing of the appendix, and breathing issues.
+With the advanced technology that is available today, surgery is safer than ever.
+However, like with all surgical procedures, an appendectomy also involves certain risks.
+Though rare, possible risks include a bad reaction to anesthesia or medication, excess bleeding, infection, rupturing of the appendix and breathing problems.

 What to Expect After Surgery

-Most patients have a quick recovery and are able to leave the hospital after 1 to 2 days after the procedure.
+Most patients enjoy a rapid recovery and are able to leave the hospital 1 or 2 days after the operation.
 Patients can usually return to their regular activities 2 to 4 weeks after the surgery.
-Those that have the surgery performed using laparoscopic technology typically have shorter hospital stays and recover a lot quicker.
+A laparoscopic appendectomy would require a shorter hospital stay and a faster recovery with less pain.

-An appendectomy can prove to be life-saving; in fact, most people that have their appendix removed live a long and healthy life.
-Bay Surgical Specialists offers various surgical services including appendectomy.
+An appendectomy performed in time can save your life.
+Bay Surgical Specialists offers various surgical services which include both traditional and laparoscopic appendectomy.
 You can visit http://baysurgicalspecialists.com for more information regarding the procedure.